johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

   }
 ```

-With the time we spent on the strategy discussion, this code should make some sense, at least at a high level.
-Let's get a couple of the minor details out of the way so they don't distract, then we can focus on the core functionality.
+With the time we put in on the strategy discussion, this code should hopefully make sense, at least at a high level.
+Let's first dispense with a couple of the minor details so they don't distract, then we can focus on the core functionality.
 * At the top of the method (remember, this method is called synchronously when a user-land request is made), we prepare the outbound packet, including assigning the packet `id` and serializing the packet.
 * Subscription management should be straightforward.
 We essentially keep a counter of *response channel* subscriptions.
 We do a `count++` when publishing a request, and a `count--` when unsubscribing from the response channel.
 This let's us decide whether or not we need to subscribe to the response channel before publishing a request.